hayabusa-cloud/sox/README.md

 ## sox(WIP)

-Sox is an asynchronous socket I/O and event notification library
+Sox is an asynchronous socket I/O and event notification library.
-(work in progress)
+It can also be used as a tool library for networking, event management,
+message packaging, etc.

 ### Basic Concept
 * Low-copy I/O implement for QUIC, TCP, UDP, SCTP and Unix domain sockets